 Matt and his wife Ana have four kids and have lived in Oregon City since 2006.
 Originally hailing from Green Bay, Wisconsin, Matt is a civil engineer working in asset management in the hydroelectric power industry.
 Matt is active in Christian education, having taught at a Christian school for several years and currently serving on the board of directors of another local Christian school.
 He was ordained and installed as an elder at RCC in January 2018.

-Michael Lortz – Elder – Moderator of the Session
+Michael Lortz – Elder – Clerk of the Session

 Jeff Cone – Deacon